Dubai Hospital

-Dubai Hospital is a public hospital in Dubai, United Arab Emirates, and is part of Dubai Department of Health and Medical Services.
+Dubai Hospital is a public hospital in Dubai, United Arab Emirates.
+It is part of Dubai Health and regulated by the Dubai Health Authority (formerly known as the Dubai Department of Health and Medical Services).

 The hospital consists of 14 stories, with the lower two for Accident & Emergency and outpatients, and the upper ten for wards.
+Dubai Hospital has been associated with the work of John R. Harris & Partners.

 History

 The decision to construct Dubai Hospital was made in 1977.
 It began admitting patients in March 1983.
+In the early 1990s, the opening of the hospital coincided with the expansion of the surgical specialties in Dubai.
+The hospital established a thoracic surgery department and recruited a thoracic surgeon.